Skip to main content

 Also for: -

-In a summer of swift backlog-clearing, this has to be the most mediocre game of them all.
-Knack was a release title for the Playstation 4 all the way back in the fall of 2013.
-Much to the dismay of Sony and the game's designers, SCE Japan, it was met with an unenthused reception from players and lukewarm critic reviews.
-What a bummer.
+In a summer of aggressive backlog-clearing, this might be the most mediocre game of the bunch.
+Knack was a launch title for the PlayStation 4 back in the fall of 2013, and much to the dismay of Sony and developer SCE Japan, it was met with a largely unenthusiastic reception from players and lukewarm reviews from critics.
+A real bummer.

-Since then, the game, and its lead designer Mark Cerny, has become like a running joke on the "influencer" side of the industry.
-Not that I ever understood why.
-No-one's ever bothered to explain what's so bad about it.
-"Just see for yourself, look how bad it is", they all said.
-But at a glance it always looked like a solid, charming little 3D-platformer.
+Since then, both the game and its lead designer, Mark Cerny, have become something of a running joke among influencers and online commentators.
+I never quite understood why.
+No one ever bothers to articulate what’s actually wrong with it.
+“Just play it—look how bad it is,” they say.
+But at a glance, Knack always looked like a solid, charming little 3D platformer.

-I effin' hate bullies - especially when they only bully to be hip and garner views - so I booted the game up, hoping the Internet would be wrong about this one.
-Sadly, I can't say that they are.
-After an entertaining first couple of hours, Knack quickly degrades into a chore, repeating the same brawler combat mechanics mercilessly for hour upon hour.
+I effing hate bullies—especially the kind that pile on just to be trendy and rack up views—so I booted the game up, hoping the internet had this one wrong.
+Sadly, it doesn’t.
+After an entertaining first couple of hours, Knack quickly devolves into a chore, repeating the same brawler mechanics mercilessly for hour upon hour.

-Knack keeps circle-jerking these moves, repeated to absurdity, with hardly any finesse required.
-The only sort of challenge is finding one of the wide gaps in the enemy's attack pattern.
-If the enemy doesn't die in one hit, it'll most likely die in the second, or at least the third.
-Knack is not a super-easy game in spite of that, because you can only take a couple of hits before going down yourself, and the checkpoints can be far apart.
+These moves are recycled to absurdity, with barely any finesse required.
+The only real challenge lies in identifying a brief opening in an enemy’s attack pattern.
+If an enemy doesn’t die in one hit, it’ll usually go down in the second—or at worst the third.
+Despite this, Knack isn’t a cakewalk, because you can only take a couple of hits yourself, and checkpoints are often spaced uncomfortably far apart.

-Knack has the gameplay to support five hours, at the most, but goes on for at least twice that long.
-Ten hours doesn't sound too bad, but it feels more like twenty.
-Sure, it includes a bit of storytelling, but it's such a generic storyline, with such predictable twists, that not even its own characters seem too invested in the outcome.
+Knack has mechanics that might sustain five hours of play.
+Instead, it drags on for at least twice that long.
+Ten hours doesn’t sound excessive on paper, but it feels closer to twenty.
+The game does attempt to tell a story, but it’s so generic and filled with such predictable twists that even its own characters seem barely invested in the outcome.

-They gave it another shot with Knack II, but they reportedly only tried to fool us again with the first game on repeat.
-If so - shame on you, Sony.
-I personally won't bend over backwards to find out if the bullies were right again.
-I'm not particularly eager to re-join such a choir of smirking bastards.
-At least I won't pay money to do it - they should pay me...
+They did try again with Knack II, but reports suggest it merely repeated the first game with minor tweaks.
+If that’s true—shame on you, Sony.
+I won’t bend over backwards to find out.
+I’m not eager to rejoin that choir of smirking cyberbullying bastards.
+And I certainly won’t pay money to do it.

 Comments